 The primary objectives of our investment activities are to ensure liquidity and to preserve capital.
 The market risk inherent in our financial instruments and in our financial position reflects the potential losses arising from adverse changes in interest rates and concentration of credit risk.
 We had cash, cash equivalents and marketable securities of \$201.4 million as of December 31, 2023, which consisted of bank deposits, highly liquid U.S. Treasury money market funds, U.S. Treasury securities, U.S. agency bonds, commercial paper and certificate of deposit.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 As of December 31, 2023, our cash equivalents and marketable securities had a weighted average maturity of approximately six months and the longest maturity was 16 months.
-Due to the short-term duration and the lower risk profile of our cash equivalents and marketable securities, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents and marketable securities.
+Due to the short-term duration and the lower risk profile of our cash equivalents and marketable securities.
 We have the ability to hold our cash equivalents and marketable securities until maturity, and we therefore do not expect a change in market interest rates to affect our operating results or cash flows to any significant degree.